hgzimmerman/rocket-file-cache/README.md

 Rocket File Cache has not been tested yet in an environment where large files are fighting to be kept in the cache, but small improvements in performance should be expected there.

-## Performance
+### Performance

-The bench tests try to get the file from whatever source, and read it once into memory.
+The bench tests try to get the file from whatever source, either cache or filesystem, and read it once into memory.
 The misses measure the time it takes for the cache to realize that the file is not stored, and to read the file from disk.
 Running the bench tests on an AWS EC2 t2 micro instance (82 MB/s HDD) returned these results:
 ```